neilasc4/Google-CyberSecurity-Security-Audit-Lab/Botium_Completed_Security_Audit_Report.md

 ## Recommendations

-Here are a few practical steps the IT department should consider:
+Here are a few practical steps the IT staff should consider:
 - Limit access to sensitive data by setting up least privilege and separating duties between roles.
 - Encrypt customer and payment information so it’s protected, both when stored and sent.
 - Install an intrusion detection system (IDS) to spot suspicious activity early.